-Property and equipment is stated at cost less accumulated depreciation.
+Property and equipment are stated at cost less accumulated depreciation.
 Maintenance and repairs are expensed as incurred.
 Depreciation expense is calculated on a straight-line basis over the estimated useful lives of the related assets.
 The cost and related accumulated depreciation of assets sold or otherwise disposed of are removed from the accounts and the related gain or loss is reported in the statement of comprehensive loss.

-Annual rates of depreciation are as follows:
+The useful lives of the assets are as follows:

+Years

-Computers, electronic equipment and software Mainly 33% Office furniture and equipment 7 Leasehold improvements By the shorter of lease term and the estimated useful life of the asset k.
+Computers, electronic equipment Mainly 3

+Office furniture and equipment 7

+Leasehold improvements By the shorter of lease term and the

+estimated useful life of the asset

+k.
 Impairment of long-lived assets subject to amortization